To identify healthcare cost savings, healthcare quality and health outcome improvement opportunities.

-HealthFacts RI has different levels of data available for request.
-For questions about requesting data, contact DOH.firstname.lastname@example.org
+HealthFacts RI has different data products available for request.
+For questions about data requests, contact DOH.firstname.lastname@example.org

 Summary data tables and reports are available to the public free of charge online.
-These reports are highly summarized and can by used to:
+These reports are highly summarized and can be used to:

-Level 3 data refers to pre-built, claims-line level extracts with de-identified, individual member-level detail that may be used for research purposes and statistical analyses.
-Examples of how these extracts can be used include:
+Standard claims extracts contain de-identified, individual member-level detail that may be used for research purposes and statistical analyses.
+These extracts can be used to:

-The State charges the following fees for Level 3 extracts:
+The State charges the following fees for one-time requests for standard extracts: